aarmora/jordan-scrapes-secretary-of-states/src/colorado/readme.md

-# Jordan Scrapes Secretary of States: New Mexico
+# Jordan Scrapes Secretary of States: Colorado

-This package has some sample code getting data from the [New Mexico Secretary of Search Business Search](https://portal.sos.state.nm.us/BFS/online/CorporationBusinessSearch).
+This package has some sample code getting data from the [Colorado Secretary of Search Business Search](https://www.sos.state.co.us/biz/AdvancedSearchCriteria.do).

-Id ending around March of 2016 - 382227

-Most recent id as of March 20, 2020 - 612241
+As of March 21, 2020, id 20201243786 was one of the latest but probably not the latest.

 ## Getting Started